 How did wristbands become the main access control product used in resorts?

 Thinking back to childhood parties, adventure parks or taking part in kids’ clubs, most were accessed through hand stamps.
-The downside to a handstamp, it wasn’t sustainable.
-Wearers could wipe off their mark after one trip to the restroom and if it wasn’t completely gone, the stamp would smudge, blurring important information, after sweat, water or friction from your clothes took hold.
+The downside to a hand stamp was it wasn’t sustainable.
+Wearers could wipe off their mark after one trip to the restroom and if it wasn’t completely gone, the stamp would smudge.
+Information would blur as soon as sweat, water or friction from your clothes took hold.
 Not to mention, allergic reactions to the ink were a major setback.

 The truth is, resorts are made up of several mini-compounds, each with their own need for access management.
 For example, the restaurant and refreshment staff would need to know which customer is dining full board and which are half.
 How would one know without an identification item?
 Perhaps it goes by accommodation reference, or name?
 Then again, this information would need to be stored on a system somewhere.
 A wristband with a clear colour code or text design would be far quicker and easier to reference.

 Perhaps then, the evolution of resort wristbands works on the development of the resort?

 The purpose behind why a visitor would need to wear a wristband could be why resort wristbands have changed over the years.
 As previously mentioned, different parts of the resort will need different information for different purposes.
 One can access an adventure park for the day on a Tyvek wristband, but they cannot go swimming in one.
 Swimming bands would require silicone, but then, these will not be secure to serve the purpose of controlling who comes in and out of the resort for wristbands can be swapped or taken off and lost.